2019 PERMACULTURE DESIGN COURSE AT ATITLAN ORGANICS AND THE YOGA FOREST

 The first week of the PDC will be held at the Yoga Forest in San Marcos la Laguna.
 The Yoga Forest is a unique retreat space within a tropical food forest with amazing views, confortable beds, delicious vegetarian meals, daily yoga and meditation and friendly community living.

-The Yoga Forest
+The Yoga Forest -- an amazing site!

-The Yoga Forest
+Cabin at the Yoga Forest

 The second week, you'll move to Tzununa and the Bambu Guest House, which is a five minute walk from the Atitlan Organics farm and the place where the participants stay for the duration of the course.
 The Bambu Guest House is a brand new, natural building boasting bathrooms and balconies in each room, new comfy beds, wifi, super hot water, and amazing views of the lake, mountains, and rivers.
 The Bambu Guest House is proof that natural building can be clean and luxurious.
 Lodging is shared, but private rooms are also available for an additional charge.